uandrae/Tactus-test-runner/README.md

 This section is for IAL PR testing.
 Here we define

 - active: Switch on or off
-- ial_hash: Full hash of the tarball containing the compiled code produced by the github actions
+- ial_hash: Full hash of the tarball containing the compiled code produced by the github actions.
+Find if from the github actions, https://github.com/destination-earth-digital-twins/IAL/actions
 - build_tar_path: Path to the tarball
 - bindir: The target bindir to use